ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

     indicate this entity identifier.

-- A property name in `properties` in the request is invalid if this property name is not defined in the `property-types` capability of this resource in the IRD.
+- A property name in `properties` in the request is invalid if this property name is not defined in the `properties` capability of this resource in the IRD.

     It is not an error that a filtered property map